Trains from Venice

 Back to top

-Venice to Frankfurt, Cologne, Dusseldorf, Hamburg & Germany
+Venice to Frankfurt, Cologne, Dόsseldorf, Hamburg & Germany

-Option 1, Venice to Frankfurt, Cologne, Dusseldorf or Hamburg in a day via the scenic Brenner Pass - a scenic daytime option
+Option 1, Venice to Germany in a single day - a chill-out day via the scenic Brenner Pass

 Scenery (and vineyards!) on the Brenner route Scenery on the Brenner route